 The monument to the 2nd Connecticut Light Battery at Gettysburg is south of town on Hancock Avenue.
-(Tour map: Hancock Avenue Part 1; see Google map below)
+(Hancock Avenue Part 1 tour map)

 About the monument

 The granite monument to the 2nd Connecticut Battery stands 4′ 9″ tall.
 The front has a relief of the Coat of Arms of the State of Connecticut, and the two sides a relief of crossed cannon barrels and crossed rammers over a pile of cannon balls.
 The monument was dedicated on July 3, 1889 by the State of Connecticut.

 The 2nd Connecticut Battery at Gettysburg

 The battery’s commander at the Battle of Gettysburg was Captain John William Sterling, a Bridgeport merchant.
 It brought 106 men to the field, of whom three were wounded and two missing.